Cervical Cancer Screening

 What do I tell my patients who want to be screened every 3 years or more often?
 HPV testing is more sensitive and effective at identifying individuals at greater risk of developing pre-cancerous cervical lesions than the Pap smear test.

 Under what circumstances should I screen women more frequently?
-Certain populations of individuals benefit from more frequent screening than the average risk population.
+Certain individuals benefit from more frequent screening than the average risk population.
 HPV testing is advised every three years for:

 • People living with human immunodeficiency virus (HIV)/acquired immunodeficiency syndrome (AIDS)